PNR South Main Line: Bicol Express

 The Bicol Express was the primary service on the South Main Line.
 The service started operations between Manila and Aloneros station in Guinayangan, Quezon by 1919 along with the Lucena Express.
 A separate train between Pamplona and Tabaco, and between Port Ragay and Legazpi was opened by 1933.
 The Tabaco branch line during this era was closed in 1937 and instead, they linked these three sections into a single line.
 This formed the backbone of the South Main Line and was subsequently opened in 1938.
 This service was short lived and ended during the Japanese occupation of the Philippines in 1942.
 During this era, the Japanese government focused on rebuilding the North Main Line instead and extended it to Sudipen on the border between Ilocos Sur and La Union, and the south line's rehabilitation was cut to San Pablo, Laguna.

 After the line's post-war rehabilitation, another service was opened.
 The service immediately became popular with the public and more services were introduced on August 16, 1954.

 There were two services of this type: the daytime Bicol Express and the Night Express which was the night train counterpart.
 The Bicol Express leaving Manila was numbered 511 and its night counterpart leaving Legazpi was numbered 513.
 The Bicol Express leaving Legazpi was numbered 512 and the Night Express leaving Manila was numbered 514.
 The trains only stopped at six stations between Tutuban and Legazpi: Paco, Lucena, Tagkawayan, Sipocot, Naga and Ligao.
 Journey times lasted 13 hours between the two termini.
 Services were expanded until the 1970s.

 By 1998, Bicol Express was the only intercity service on the South Main Line.
 More stations were also added to the line.
 It was renumbered as Train T-611 for the southbound (MA-NG) and Train T-612 for the northbound (NG-MA).
 Another Bicol Express train was serviced by the second version of the General Manager's train, a trainset based on modified CMC-300 series DMUs already operating in PNR service.
 This was numbered T-577.

 Since then, the service was discontinued by 2006 after natural disasters inflicted serious damage to the tracks and bridges.
 Efforts to revive the service were unsuccessful.
 Since 2014, operations to the Bicol Region have been suspended.
 This is primarily because of typhoon damage to bridges.
 The PNR hoped to reopen the Bicol Express Service by about September 2014.
 Due to the damages brought by the Typhoon Rammasun (locally named Glenda), PNR announced that the Bicol Express' resumption of services would be further delayed until October and November 2014.
-Since then resumption of service has been repeatedly announced and then cancelled, most recently in late 2016.
-This was mostly because of the remoteness of the areas and the necessity of more extensive railway repairs, which has rendered the railways towards Tutuban and back impassable until very recently.
+Since then, the resumption of service has been repeatedly announced and then cancelled, most recently in late 2016.
+This was mostly because of an inadequacy of train coaches, the remoteness of the areas covered by the rail tracks, and the necessity of more extensive railway repairs, which has rendered the railways towards Tutuban and back impassable.

 The return of train services to Bicol is planned with the construction of the South Long Haul project.